English

 Testosterone, the most well-known male hormone, shapes male characteristics and influences various aspects of a man's life.
 From building muscles and boosting your energy levels to affecting your libido and self-confidence, testosterone has a significant impact on you as a man.
 Very important, so it's high time to find out what testosterone is and how to maintain your testosterone levels.

-Testosterone is the male sex hormone, produced in the testes and adrenal glands of men.
+Testosterone is the male sex hormone and is produced in the testicles and adrenal glands of men.
 Women also have a small amount of testosterone, which is produced in the adrenal glands and ovaries.
-To put it in perspective: men produce approximately 10 times more testosterone than women.
+To put it in perspective: men produce about 10 times more testosterone than women.

 Testosterone has many important functions and is partly responsible for: